-There are unlimited possibilities and ideas (and budget levels) for dressing up your home this Christmas and if you make it a team sport, you can unleash your family's creativity and build memories for future generations that will outlive toys and games and doozy dinners.
+There are unlimited possibilities and ideas (and budget levels) for dressing up your home this Christmas.
+If you make it a team sport, you can unleash your family's creativity and build memories for future generations that will outlive toys and games and doozy dinners.

 Others go overboard and transform their homes into a Christmas wonderland.
-Some streets even require their residents to do a theme as they have built up a tradition of busloads of people coming to enjoy their Christmas decors.
-Nothing is left undecorated from roof to trees in the garden and the footpath as well.
+Some streets even require their residents to do a theme as they have built up a tradition of busloads of people coming to enjoy their Christmas decorations.
+Nothing is left undecorated from the roof to trees in the garden and the footpath.

 Do what suits your style and what gives you joy.
 It is a time to be happy.

-One of the most important things to bear in mind when dressing up your home for the holidays is to prepare everything in advance just like the mise en place before cooking.
+One of the essential things to remember when dressing up your home for the holidays is to prepare everything in advance, just like the mise en place before cooking.
 Clean up and clear up spaces for your decors.
-Detoxify overstuffed corners and put away knick knacks that gather dust and add sweet diddley to the season.
+Detoxify overstuffed corners and put away knick-knacks that gather dust and add sweet diddley to the season.

 Start by assessing the area where you will place your Christmas tree and other decorations.
-Then, clean the furniture and have a common Christmas theme all over your home.
-This will make it look lively and a lot brighter, making it ready for your Christmas makeover.
+Then, clean the furniture and have a Christmas theme all over your home.
+The theme will make it look more coherent and much brighter, ready for your Christmas makeover.

 Choose a theme for your Christmas décor.
-Visualize your décor, the shades of colour you want to use.
+Visualize your décor and the shades of colour you want to use.
 Remember to use what you already have.
-You'll be surprised at how many of your things can be used.
-You just need to set your creative mind to look at these items differently.
+You'll be surprised at how you can use what you already have.
+You need to set your creative mind to look at these items differently.

 Dressing up Indoors with Christmas Spirit

 The front door to the living room should be the centre of your Christmas decoration.
 Think of what invites your guests to the theme you are following this Christmas.
-So, the entrance teases them to what more is offered inside.
+So, the entrance teases them about what more you offer inside.
 Since your living area is where you receive family, friends and guests to celebrate the joyous holiday season, this should get the most attention.

-Look at where your guests' eyes will focus the moment they get into your house.
-Put there the big impact décor you have.
+Look where your guests' eyes will focus when they enter your house.
+Put there the extensive impact décor you have.
 Then, walk through your space as if you are the guest and start visualizing what would be just the appropriate décor to put there.

 Indoor Christmas Decorating Tips

 You can choose between a fresh and an artificial tree.
-Decorate it with lights, garlands, ribbons, flowers and other ornaments which complement the over-all look of your house.
-It is important to place the lights first which are then followed by the other decors.
+Decorate it with lights, garlands, ribbons, flowers and other ornaments that complement your house's overall look.
+It is essential to place the lights first, followed by the other decors.

 Remember, it is NOT a random pizza.
-Give it some thought.
-Give the kids exclusive domain over the bottom 3 branches but slam dunk the angel yourself.
+Could you give it some thought?
+Give the kids exclusive domain over the bottom three branches but slam dunk the angel yourself.

 2. Christmas flowers

-You can place flowers whether fresh or artificial all over the house.
-Mistletoe, Holly and poinsettias are among the favorite flowers for the season but any bunches of cut flowers really can add a festive spirit.
+You can place fresh or artificial flowers all over the house.
+Mistletoe, Holly and poinsettias are among the favourite blooms for the season, but any bunches of cut flowers can add a festive spirit.

 3. Hang Christmas Stockings